Changes in Afghanistan a challenge for India: Rajnath Singh | Law-Order

 Changes in Afghanistan a challenge for India: Rajnath Singh

-The changing power equation in Afghanistan is a challenge for India, prompting a rethink of strategy and the Quad initiative underscored it, Defence Minister Rajnath Singh said on Sunday.The Defence Ministry is seriously considering the formation of Integrated Battle Groups IBGs as quick decision-making is a key aspect during war time, he said addressing the Defence Servicee and Staff College at nearby Wellington.The changing equation in Afghanistan is a challenge for us...These situations have forced our country to rethink its strategy.
+The changing power equation in Afghanistan is a challenge for India, prompting a rethink of strategy and the Quad initiative underscored it, Defence Minister Rajnath Singh said on Sunday.The Defence Ministry is seriously considering the formation of Integrated Battle Groups IBGs as quick decision-making is a key aspect during war time, he said, speaking on structural reforms, including Joint Commands in the armed forces.He was addressing student officers of the 77th Staff Course at the Defence Services Staff College at nearby Wellington.The changing equation in Afghanistan is a challenge for us...These situations have forced our country to rethink its strategy.

 - Country: